smarthomej/addons/bundles/org.smarthomej.binding.tcpudp/README.md

 ## Supported Things

+Two things are available:
-One thing is available: `client` for connecting to remote hosts via TCP or UDP.
+- `client` for connecting to remote hosts
+- `receiver` for receiving from remote hosts

-It can be extended with different channels.
+Both can be extended with different channels.

 ## Thing Configuration

+*Note:* Optional "no" means that you have to configure a value unless a default is provided and you are ok with that setting.

+### `client`

 | parameter         | optional | default | description |
 |-------------------|----------|---------|-------------|